What is Osteopenia?

-If you have osteopenia, osteoporosis is not inevitable!
+Don’t panic if you have osteopenia though, osteoporosis is not inevitable!

-However, if you don’t address the cause of your bone loss you will be at greater risk of osteoporosis and resulting fractures.
+But if you don’t address the cause of your bone loss you’ll be at greater risk of osteoporosis and resulting fractures.

-In fact, women with osteopenia represent approximately 50% of the total population that is at risk for fractures.
-Plus, those with osteopenia who have already suffered a fracture have the same fracture risk as women with osteoporosis.
+In fact, women with osteopenia represent approximately 50% of the total population at risk for fractures.¹ Plus, those with osteopenia who’ve already suffered a fracture have the same fracture risk as women with osteoporosis.

 So while osteoporosis is the more “serious” diagnosis, osteopenia can put you at the same risk of damaging your bones.

 - Pasco, J. A., Seeman, E., Henry, M. J. et al. (2006).
 The population burden of fractures originates in women with osteopenia, not osteoporosis.
 Osteoporosis Int.
 17, 1404. doi:10.1007/s00198-006-0135-9

 - Eriksen E. F. (2012).
 Treatment of osteopenia.
 Reviews in endocrine & metabolic disorders, 13(3), 209–223. doi:10.1007/s11154-011-9187-z

 - Promislow, J. H. E., Goodman-Gruen, D., Slymen, D. J., Barrett-Connor, E. (2002).
 Protein Consumption and Bone Mineral Density in the Elderly: The Rancho Bernardo Study.
 American Journal of Epidemiology, 155(7), 636–644. doi:10.1093/aje/155.7.636